MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 			- Alex Wilber

 5. Restrict the Microsoft 365 groups creation to the security group.

+Please note: Microsoft PowerShell is soon to be deprecated and Microsoft Graph Powershell will now be used.
+Therefore, both PowerShell and Microsoft Graph PowerShell commands can be provided to complete this task.

     1. Open **Windows PowerShell** and run as Administrator.